A confident and happy smile opens many doors in both personal and professional life.

 An underbite is a class 3 malocclusion due to which your lower teeth protrude beyond your upper teeth.
 This jaw misalignment is also known as the reverse bite.

+With all that said, underbites can negatively affect your physical appearance.
 Apart from disrupting aesthetics, it also poses health and lifestyle issues such as speech impediments, chewing and biting problems, etc. Extreme underbite can also lead to wear and tear of teeth and jaw.
+Furthermore, it can cause constant mouth breathing, facial pain, bacterial infections, and sleep apnea.

 Before getting into the details of how to fix underbite, let’s check out the following 4 most common causes of underbite teeth.